 Store Babka Easter Bread at room temperature for up to 5 days in an airtight container (or Ziplock freezer bag)

-Freezing: This bread machine Babka freezes really well.
-The best way to prep it for freezing is to wrap it in a plastic wrap (I use Glad press n' seal wrap) place it in a Ziplock freezer bag.
+YES!
+This bread machine Babka freezes really well.
+The best way to prep it for freezing is to wrap it in plastic wrap (I use Glad Press n' Seal wrap) and place it in a Ziplock freezer bag.
 It will last for at least 3 months in your freezer.

-So if you're looking for an Easter Babka recipe, then you'll love this Bread Machine Ukrainian Babka!
+Making babka bread with a bread machine is so much easier, and it tastes the same as traditional babka.
+So, if you're looking for an Easter Babka recipe for your Easter celebrations, you'll love this Bread Machine Ukrainian Babka!

 📋 Ukrainian Babka Recipe (Bread Machine)